Here you find information about the painter Johannes Vermeer which you can use for talks and projects.

 In 1696 21 of Johannes’s paintings were auctioned (sold publically) in Amsterdam.

 There are only 37 known Vermeer paintings.
 In the Vermeer Centrum Delft there are digital copies in real life size of all 37 paintings.

 His first canvases (paintings on linen) are full and colourful.
 Later on, his works become more tranquil and the depictions simpler.
 The light’s clear, cool and a little bit mysterious.
 Because of his painting technique he became famous around the world and he was called the Master of light.

-Where can Vermeer’s paintings be seen?
-Three of Vermeer’s paintings can be seen in the Mauritshuis in The Hague and four can be seen in the Rijksmuseum in Amsterdam.
+Where can Johannes’s paintings be seen?
+Three of his paintings can be seen in the Mauritshuis in The Hague and four can be seen in the Rijksmuseum in Amsterdam.
 The other 30 paintings can be seen in various countries throughout Europe and in the USA.

-Paint consists of pigment and binding agent – this was so in Vermeer’s time as well.
+Paint consists of pigment and binding agent – this was so in Johannes’s time as well.
 Only there weren’t any ready made paints available.
 Paint was made in small amounts in studios.

 The artist – but more often his assistant – mixed pigments with rapeseed oil and rubbed the mixture onto a stone, to give it the right consistency.
 Then the paint was ready for use.

-Vermeer could buy his pigments from the chemist’s or pharmacist around the corner.
+Johannes could buy his pigments from the chemist’s or pharmacist around the corner.
 Whether he did this is unknown.
-The pigments were extracted from all kinds of raw materials: lead, urine, rare minerals, Lapis Lazuli from Afghanistan, glass, plants, wood etc.
+The pigments were extracted from all kinds of raw materials: lead, urine, rare minerals, Lapis Lazuli from Afghanistan, glass, plants, wood, etc.

 The St. Lucasguild house in Delft was located on the Voldersgracht, on the spot where now the Vermeer Centrum Delft is.
 The painters chose St. Lucas as patron.